CMihai99/fyndro/Documentation/FAQ.md

 ## Which browsers do you support?

-We aim to support all major web browsers.
+We aim to support every major web browser.
 Any issue encountered in the browsers below [should be reported as a bug](https://github.com/CMihai99/fyndro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D):

 -   Microsoft Edge 14+